wp-plugins/wp-photo-album-plus/trunk/readme.txt

 = Bug Fixes =

 * Removed spurious html tags from the description used for social media sharing.
+* Fix for special chars in album names.

 = New Features =